Saturday, Aug. 8, 2020

 “Over grazing is over grazing no matter what animal is doing it,” she said.
 “I don’t want to make this about prairie dogs.”

 But Bennett is a good example of just how hard it is to re-establish farms under current constraints and management practices.
 Relocation, rather than lethal control, is costly and slow: “it would take decades and decades” and many millions of dollars to clear the project area of prairie dogs, staff wrote in notes to council.

 That’s one reason council last year approved exploring of lethal control, in a 5-3 vote (current members Sam Weaver and Mirabai Nagle dissented).
 The Open Space Board of Trustees in March approved specific plans to do so, reaffirming support in July.

 Council was supposed to consider the plan in April, but the discussion was delayed due to pandemic.
 Tuesday will be elected officials’ first look at the specifics of lethal control and burrow disturbance, a new development since March’s OSBT meeting — and the first time new members get a taste of what it means to suggest killing animals on city land, using taxpayer dollars.

-The public hearing is scheduled to last three hours.
+The Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... is scheduled to last three hours.
 Last year’s decision over lethal control stretched until 2 a.m.
 Farmers and neighbors of Boulder’s rodent-ridden lands lined up to adjure action; animal rights activists pled just as passionately to continue less-lethal means of management.